furhouse/puppet-oxidized/README.markdown

 - Hardcoded gem names if RHEL/CentOS 6 is used.
 - Hardcoded upstart and systemd service files.
 - Does not manage SELinux.
-- This module is tested with ruby 2.1.8

 ## Development